Internet addiction

 At this time?
 No.

-However, this was because not enough is known about it and that further research is needed.
+However, this is because not enough is known about it and that further research is needed.

 A survey by Common Sense Media found that 59% of parents have serious concerns that their children are addicted to using their devices while 27% of the parents had concerns over their own use.